1. What are they and what are they used for?

 • Tourism

-9. Use the Services section to query services without an assigned mailbox (Mailbox filter) and assign them to the appropriate mailboxes.
+9. Use the Services section to view services without an assigned mailbox (Mailbox filter) and assign them to the appropriate mailboxes.

 Remember that your organization has a thematic and sub-thematic logic.
-You can check the services in the section of the same name and use the No mailbox option in the Mailbox drop-down filter to view services that do not yet have a mailbox assigned to them.
+You can consult the services in the section of the same name and use the No mailbox option in the Mailbox drop-down filter to view the services that do not yet have a mailbox assigned.
 Add these services to the corresponding mailboxes.
 Select the visibility icon on the service you want to assign, where you will find the thematic and sub-thematic scope of each service, which will help you decide which mailbox to assign them to.
 To do this:

 • Go to Services and select the service